microsoft/vscode-docs/blogs/2023/05/xx/vscode-wasm-wasi.md

 ---
 # Using WebAssemblies to execute non JavaScript code in VS Code Web

-[VS Code for the Web](https://vscode.dev/) has been around for a while now and it has always been our goal to support the edit / compile / debug cycle.
+[VS Code for the Web](https://vscode.dev/) has been around for a while now and it has always been our goal to support the full edit / compile / debug cycle.
 This is relatively easy for languages like JavaScript and TypeScript since the Browser ships with a JavaScript execution engine.
 It is harder for other languages since we must be able to execute (and therefore debug) the code.
 For example, to run Python code in a browser we need an execution engine that allows us to run the [Python](https://www.python.org/) interpreter.
 These language runtimes are usually written in C/C++.
 [WebAssembly](https://webassembly.org/) is a binary instruction format for a virtual machine.
-These virtual machines ship in modern browsers today and there are tool chains to compile C/C++ to WebAssembly code.
-We have decided exploring to take a Python interpreter written C/C++, compile it to WebAssembly and run it in VS Code for the Web.
+WebAssembly virtual machines ship in modern browsers today and there are tool chains to compile C/C++ to WebAssembly code.
+To find out what is possible with WebAssemblies today we decided to take a Python interpreter written C/C++, compile it to WebAssembly and run it in VS Code for the Web.
 Luckily, the Python team already started working on compiling [CPython to WASM](https://github.com/brettcannon/cpython-wasi-build/releases) and we happily piggybacked on their effort.
 The outcome of the exploration can be seen in the screen cast below:

 ![Execute a Python file in VS Code for the Web](./run-python-file.gif)